 Chapter 2: visiting and ending up buying the car, bringing it home, get it registered.

 So in october last year I went so see my actual car.
-Seller was a nice older men, he used it for weekend trips and tried to maintain it himself as good as he could.
+Seller was a nice older men, he used it for weekend trips, touristic rallies and tried to maintain it himself as good as he could.
 When we arrived the car waited outside of his garage.
 It rained heavily, so I couldn’t really inspect the car as I would.
 The car was hot as the owner just did a 20km trip to fill up some gas.
-Therefore the car was wet and dirty, so yeah I didn’t see some of the paint flaws.
+Therefore the car was wet and dirty, so yeah I didn’t see some of the paint flaws and rust bubbles.
 Did my best I could to inspect it, drove it, chatted with the owner and believed what I was told.

 But as always, I’m just like a child on christmas when it comes to buying a car.
-This is a bad habit, because it puts some pink glasses on your vision and everything appears better as it is 😉 Don’t get me wrong here, the car is still in good shape, I couldn’t find any rust on inspection.
+This is a bad habit, because it puts some pink glasses on your vision and everything appears better as it is 😉 Don’t get me wrong here, the car is still in good shape, but not rust free or concours state.

 2 weeks gone, so I went to pick it up, car drove faultlessly (still does until today) and a few hours later it was at its new home.